- Publication 907 - Introductory Material

 Compensation for permanent loss or loss of use of a part or function of your body, or for your permanent disfigurement.

-Long-term care insurance contracts generally are treated as accident and health insurance contracts.
-Amounts you receive from them (other than policyholder dividends or premium refunds) generally are excludable from income as amounts received for personal injury or sickness.
+Long-term care insurance contracts are generally treated as accident and health insurance contracts.
+Amounts you receive from them (other than policyholder dividends or premium refunds) are generally excludable from income as amounts received for personal injury or sickness.
 See Pub.
 525.